 The Caregiver Advisor connected Suzanne to a support group that provides her with the opportunity to "know and talk to other people in my situation.
 Caregivers need support."

-A family caregiver served by an ECIAAA funded provider.
+Suzanne A family caregiver served by an ECIAAA funded provider.
+Caring for her 78-year-old husband with Alzheimer's disease.

-USAging's Older Americans Act
+USAging's Older Americans Act Reauthorization Recommendations

-Reauthorization Recommendations